 There are 3 mechanisms that contribute to the social proof phenomenon:

 You can see how social proof can easily affect a great number of people.
 How can you harness this phenomenon for your own business?
-Now-a-days, the medium for social proof would be the internet/social media as it has such an incredible reach/audience.
-Here are some effective social proof strategies you can use for your business.
+Nowadays, the medium for social proof would be the internet/social media.
+It has such an incredible reach and a diverse audience.
+Why not try some of these effective social proof strategies:

-Testimonials: due to the objectivity of testimonials, someone not involved with your company does the talking; it seems to increase the testimonial credibility.
+Testimonials: due to the objectivity of testimonials, someone not involved with your company does the talking.
+This makes it seem so much more credible.
 Learn more about the power of testimonials at http://www.onhold.on.ca/the-power-of-testimonials/.

 Ratings and Reviews: ratings use a scoring system, most commonly a 5-star rating system.
-It’s a quick way for some to see how good a product/service is and how many people have rated and reviewed it.
+It’s a quick way for us to see how good a product or service is based on how many people have rated and reviewed it.

-Influencer Endorsements: having a well-known person, that your audience respects, give you an endorsement gives your brand more credibility.
-The endorsement should be displayed where it will have a large reach (e.g., your website).
+Influencer Endorsements: having a well-known person that your audience respects give you an endorsement will enhance the perception of your brand’s value. be sure to display the endorsement where it will have a large reach (e.g., your website).